Basilica of Saint-Denis: The west front

-The west front was originally decorated with a series of column-statues, representing the kings and queens of the Old Testament.
+The west front was originally decorated with a series of column statues, representing the kings and queens of the Old Testament.
 These were removed in 1771 and were mostly destroyed during the French Revolution, though a number of the heads can be seen in the Musée de Cluny in Paris.

 The bronze doors of the central portal are modern, but are a faithful reproduction of the original doors, which depicted the Passion of Christ and the Resurrection.

 One other original feature was added by Suger's builders; a rose window over the central portal.
 Although small circular windows (oculi) within triangular tympana were common on the west facades of Italian Romanesque churches, this was probably the first example of a rose window within a square frame, which was to become a dominant feature of the Gothic facades of northern France (soon to be imitated at Chartres Cathedral and many others).

 Chevet and transepts

 The chevet, at the east end of the cathedral, was one of the first parts of the structure rebuilt into the Gothic style.
 The work was commissioned by Abbot Suger in 1140 and completed in 1144.
 It was considerably modified under the young King Louis IX and his mother, Blanche of Castille, the Regent of the Kingdom, beginning in 1231.
 The apse was built much higher, along with the nave.
 Large flying buttresses were added to the chevet, to support the upper walls, and to make possible the enormous windows installed there.
+The masons used the same engineering concept that was used at the Abbey of Saint-Martin-des-Champs to support the large chapel windows.
 At the same time, the transept was enlarged and given large rose windows in the new rayonnant style, divided into multiple lancet windows topped by trilobe windows and other geometric forms inscribed in circles.
 The walls of the nave on both sides were entirely filled with windows, each composed of four lancets topped by a rose, filling the entire space above the triforium.
 The upper walls, like the chevet, were supported by flying buttresses whose bases were placed between the chapels alongside the nave.